genoma/CodekitStrap/README.md

 bootstrap-configuration with GULP!
 ==================================

-Front end development configuration with Bootstrap as a git module, Gulp configuration for main project with Less, CoffeeScript support, templating support.
+Front end development configuration with Bootstrap as a Git module, Gulp configuration for main project with Less, CoffeeScript and a basic template management to support splitting of header, footer and content (conceptually still a work in progress).

 ## Gulp Tasks

 ### `$ gulp`

-Watches files and compiles relevant less, coffeescript and html, push in a web server with browser-sync.
+Watches files and compiles relevant Less, CoffeeScript and HTML and use Browser-Sync to push everything to your browser of choice.

 ### `$ gulp build`

-Minify and clean css and js files.
+Minify and clean Css and Js files.

 ### `$ gulp dist`

-Place in a dist folder only relevant files, html, js, css and  changes references to minified js and css.
+Place in a dist folder only relevant files, html, Js, CSS and  changes references to the minified version of your Javascript and CSS.